 Hello!
 My name is Natalia V. Navarro.
 As the morning reporter at Colorado Public Radio in Denver, I help statewide listeners kickstart their days with the information they need.
 I cover everything from business to arts to crime.
-My focus is on the Denver city government.
+I’m also a regular contributor to NPR.

 Who am I?
 I have my master’s degree in journalism from the University of Arizona.
 I was born and raised in Tucson, Arizona.
 I am passionate about ethics and equity and journalism.
 In 2017, I helped start the Journalism and Women Symposium Arizona chapter.
 My long-term professional goal is to one day work as a foreign correspondent.